vivek-booshan/cs220-sp23/index.md

 ## News

+* **April 25** — The Final Exam will take place **Thursday, May 11th** at **2pm**
+  in Mudd 26.
+Review materials are available on the [Resources page](resources.html).
+  The final exam will be completed on Gradescope, and will be similar in format to the midterm exam.
+However, the only resources your will be allowed to use are (1) the course website (and resources linked directly from the course website) and (2) a terminal to log into your ugrad account (to use a text editor, compiler, etc.).
+  Using VS Code will **not** be allowed.
+Using ChatGPT or similar tools is not allowed, and will be considered to be cheating.
 * **April 13** — The [Final Project](assign/final.html) is due **Friday, April 28th**
   by 11 pm.
 * **April 6th** — [Homework 7](assign/hw7.html) is due **Friday, April 14th** by 11pm.